Omoyi/StarWars_listing_app/README.md

   ### Details

 ## Personal Information
-  My names: `Uwimana Rachel`
+  *My names: `Uwimana Rachel`
-  Email: ****** Urakhel7@gmail.com
+  *Email: ***Urakhel7@gmail.com***
 ## License

 ## End

- Thank you for going through my readme if you have any question feel free to contact me through the personal information       provided above
+ Thank you for going through my readme if you have any question feel free to contact me through the personal information       provided above.